ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 If the HTTPS client has configuration options for not sending cookies to third parties, SCTs of third parties MUST be treated as cookies with respect to this setting.
-These prevents third party tracking through the use of SCTs/certificates, which would bypass the cookie policy.
+This prevents third party tracking through the use of SCTs/certificates, which would bypass the cookie policy.

 SCTs and corresponding certificates are POSTed to the originating